-A score of at least 60 points is required for a final grade of E. For this assessment, the student should demonstrate: the ability to work through assignments and with the help of the instructor, basic/minimal
+A score of at least 60 points is required for a final grade of E. For this assessment, the student should demonstrate: the ability to produce continuous assignments and with the help of the instructor, basic/minimal professional knowledge, basic/minimal orientation to the subject matter, basic communication skills, completion of assigned tasks.

 The aim of the course Educational Counselling is to provide students with an initial framework of knowledge in the field of the educational counselling system.
 Upon successful completion of the course, students will be able to navigate the school counseling system.
-They understand the place and role of the guidance counselor in the guidance system and master the prerequisites for the position of guidance counselor.
-Know the differences in the responsibilities of the class teacher, guidance counsellor or school counsellor in providing guidance on educational issues.
+They understand the place and role of the guidance counselor in the guidance counseling system and master the prerequisites for the position of guidance counselor.
+Know the differences in the responsibilities of the class teacher, guidance counsellor or school counsellor in the provision of guidance on educational issues.
 They know the methods of educational counselling.
 They know strategies for the prevention of problem behaviour and understand their importance.
 They are able to apply the acquired knowledge in solving specific problem situations in educational practice.
 They are oriented in school career guidance.
-They are able to describe and interpret the importance of school cooperation with educational guidance and prevention institutions, social and legal protection bodies and others.
+They can describe and interpret the importance of school cooperation with educational guidance and prevention institutions, social and legal protection bodies and others.

-Transferable competences: by analysing, solving and discussing seminar assignments, students will be able to communicate their conclusions, think critically and think in context.
+Transferable competences: by analysing, solving and discussing seminar assignments, students are able to communicate their conclusions, think critically and think in context.

-- 1. School guidance system. - 2.Framework for the work of the educational advisor, professional and personal qualifications of the educational advisor, education of the educational advisor. - 3.
-The class teacher and his/her role in counselling pupils and legal representatives in education and training. - 4.
+- 1. School guidance system. - 2.
+The framework for the work of an educational counsellor, professional and personal prerequisites of an educational counsellor, education of an educational counsellor. - 3.
+The class teacher and his/her role in advising pupils and guardians in education and training. - 4.
 Methods of work in educational counselling. - 5.
-Strategies to prevent problem behaviour of pupils. - 6.
-Addressing the educational difficulties of pupils. - 7.
-Methods and possibilities of intervention of problem behaviour of pupils. - 8.
+Strategies for preventing problem behaviour in pupils. - 6.
+Addressing pupils' educational difficulties. - 7.
+Methods and options for intervention of problem behaviour of pupils. - 8.
 Career counselling. - 9.
 Educational counselling in the field of care for gifted pupils. - 10.
 Cooperation of the school with other institutions, family.
 Social and legal protection of children and youth.